groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/delete/pptx.en.md

     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       The GroupDocs.Watermark for Node.js via Java Node.js library offers robust tools for managing watermarks in PPTX presentations.
+       The GroupDocs.Watermark for Node.js via Java Node.js via Java library offers robust tools for managing watermarks in PPTX presentations.
 From simple removals to complex edits, this API enables developers to maintain slide aesthetics and integrity, catering to business, educational, and professional needs.

 ############################# Steps ############################
 steps: